Admission Requirements

 • For fall applicants, this includes coursework completed through the minimester/winter term

-• For spring applicants, this includes coursework completed through the summer term
+• For spring applicants, this includes coursework completed through the summer term.

 Application Requirements

-It is an applicant's responsibility to ensure that their application and required materials are submitted by 11:59pm of the deadline(s).
 Instructions for submitting required materials are provided in the "Applying to the Program" section of this page.
-Incomplete applications will not considered for admission.
+Incomplete applications will not be considered for admission.

 Required Materials

-• Official transcripts from all colleges/universities attended (including high school dual enrollment)
+• Official transcripts from all colleges/universities attended

 • Test of Academic Skills (TEAS) Exam Transcript for TEAS Version 7